HaoWuLab-Bioinformatics/SCMcluster/README.md

 This algorithm integrates two cell marker databases(CellMarker database and PanglaoDB database)with scRNA-seq data for feature extraction, and constructs an ensemble clustering model(including SNN-Cliq and SOM) based on the consensus matrix.

 ## Overview
 The file SOM_CLUST.py contains SOM algorithm.
-You can use this method by:\\
+You can use this method by:

 ` SOM_CLUST.CyrusSOM() `

+The file SNN_cliq.py contains SNN_cliq algorithm.
+You can use this method by: